sssseulg2/sssseulg2.github.io/_featured_categories/frontend.md

 layout: list

 # The title of the tag's page.
-title: FrontEnd Develop
+title: Develop Study

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: frontend
+slug: develop study

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  프론트엔드 개발 상식
+  개발 공부 아자아자 🔥

 # (Optional) You can disable grouping posts by date.
 # no_groups: true